What is neurofibromatosis type 1?

 In the vast majority of patients with neurofibromatosis type 1, the disorder develops as the result of alterations in a specific gene known as nf1, which is located on chromosome 17. nf1 is the only gene known to be associated with neurofibromatosis type 1.
 The nf1 gene produces a protein that acts as a “tumor suppressor,” which means it helps keep cells from growing and dividing too quickly.

 Every cell of the body (except the egg and sperm cells) normally has two working copies of the nf1 gene, one from each parent.
 People with neurofibromatosis type 1 generally carry an alteration in one copy of the nf1 gene.
 Over time, the second working copy of the nf1 gene may become altered within one or more cells.
-The loss of function of the second nf1 gene copy leads to abnormal growth and division of the affected cells, increasing their chance to develop tumors.
+The loss of function of the second nf1 gene copy leads to abnormal growth and division of the affected cells, increasing their chance of developing tumors.

 How is neurofibromatosis type 1 inherited?